How To Keep Writing Activity 1: Doodling

 So I have a name and a posture.
 Character development has started!

-Click HERE to view or download the development sheet on Google Docs, or just look below for more things to keep in mind for character development:
+See below for more things to keep in mind for character development:

 I’ve found that as I learn what kind of person I’m building, a plotline will form simply because certain kinds of people will do certain kinds of things.
 This is called staying in character.
 As you learn about the person you are creating, you'll learn of things that then out of character for them to say or feel or do as well.

 But then their personality will help you decide if a hairdresser is still something that they would do.
 Are they outgoing and love to chat?
 Just love hair no matter how much they talk?
 As you doodle, it'll come to you; trust me.